Makrut Thai Lime Citrus Tree

 Please Note: There is a movement to remove the name Kaffir as a description because it is used as a slang against certain religious groups and so you will no longer see the name on our label or descriptions moving forward.

 Click here to view our Citrus Growing Guide.

 Site and Soil: In spring, summer and fall, keep your potted Citrus in a location with 1/2 day to full sun.
 In the winter, place your plant in a well-lit room.
 Potting soil should be coarse, acidic, and well-drained.

 Rootstock Description: Flying Dragon is a hardy and very dwarfing rootstock for Citrus that induces very early flowering and fruit procuction.
 Trees grown on Flying Dragon will rarely exceed 5 ft. in height and will often produce fruit the year they are planted.

-Hardiness: We recommend bringing Thai Lime to a well-lit and protected location in early fall before frost.
+Hardiness: We recommend bringing into a well-lit and protected location in early fall before frost.

 Bearing Age: 1-2 years after planting